HK Cafe: Reception

 In 2013, Ben Waterhouse of The Oregonian said, "HK Cafe proves that even the bleakest of asphalt deserts can be home to great food."
-In 2020, Michael Russell included the restaurant in the newspaper's list of "Portland's 40 best inexpensive restaurants", and described HK Cafe as one of the city's busiest restaurants on weekends.
-Seiji Nanbu and Brooke Jackson-Glidden included HK Cafe in Eater Portlands 2021 overview of "Where to Find Outstanding Chinese Takeout in Portland and Beyond".
+In 2020, Michael Russell included the restaurant in the newspaper's list of Portland's 40 best inexpensive restaurants and described HK Cafe as one of the city's busiest restaurants on weekends.
+Seiji Nanbu and Brooke Jackson-Glidden included HK Cafe in Eater Portlands 2021 overview of recommended restaurants for "outstanding" Chinese take-out in the Portland metropolitan area.
 Katherine Chew Hamilton and Jackson-Glidden included HK Cafe in the website's 2025 list of the city's best restaurants and food cart pods for large groups.
-Portland Monthly included the dim sum in a 2022 list of "The 12 Best Breakfasts in Portland".
+Portland Monthly included the dim sum in a 2022 list of the city's twelve best breakfasts.
+The business was a runner-up in the Best Chinese Restaurant category of Willamette Week annual 'Best of Portland' readers' poll in 2016, 2017, 2018, and 2022.